I Do (Blaque song): Background and composition

-Originally, "I Do" was planned to be the second official single for Blaque in the United States since early in their debut album's roll out.
-However, because of the demand and success on Rhythmic radio that "Bring It All to Me" had in comparison, its promotion was postponed to 2000.

 Musically, it is a mid-tempo pop song with a "funked" up-style production similar to the Spice Girls.
 It has an "Instant hook, highly accessible melody and youthful vocals".
 The songs structure have typical R&B/hip hop based verses, while its chorus has a 1960's styled hook "filled with shoo-bop shoo-bop" ad libs reminiscent of The Supremes.
 The chorus also includes other sounds such as clapping in the background.
 In addition the song has a tempo of 128 beats per minutes in the key of C major.

+Release

+Originally, "I Do" was planned to be the second official single for Blaque in the United States since early in their debut album's roll out.
+However, because of the demand and success on Rhythmic radio that "Bring It All to Me" had in comparison, its promotion was postponed to 2000.
 In early 2000, the song was reworked and remixed by Trackmasters and sent to U.S. urban radio.
 The song's remix is a street-edged dance track with a funky bassline.
 It also features a sample of "I'll Do 4 U" by Father MC.
 This remix is one of the three remixes the duo produced for the group.